BetonQuest/BetonQuest/docs/Documentation/Scripting/About-Scripting.md

 ## Tags

-Tags are little pieces of text you can assign to player and then check if he has them.
+Tags are little pieces of text you can assign to player.
 They are particularly useful to determine if player has started or completed quest.
 They are given with `tag` event and checked with `tag` condition.
-All tags are bound to a package, so if you add `beton` tag from within a package named `example`, the tag will look like `example.beton`.
-If you're checking for `beton` tag from within `example` package, you're actually checking for `example.beton`.
-If you want to check a tag from another package, then you just need to prefix it's name with that package, for example `quest.beton`.
+All tags are bound to a package, so if you add the `questCompleted` tag from within a package named `monsterQuest`, the tag will look like `monsterQuest.questCompleted`.

+Read [working across packages](./Packages-&-Templates.md#working-across-packages) to learn how to work with tags across packages.

 ## Points

-Points are like tags, but with amount.
-You can earn them for doing quest, talking with NPC’s, basically for everything you want.
+Points are numbers that can be assigned to a player.
+You can set them with the [`point` event](./Building-Blocks/Events-List.md#point-point). you want.
 You can also take the points away, even to negative numbers.
-Points can be divided to categories, so the ones from _beton_ category won’t mix with points from _quests_ group.
-Of course then you can check if player has (or doesn't have) certain amount and do something based on this condition.
-They can be used as counter for specific number of quest done, as a reputation system in villages and even NPC’s attitude to player.
+Of course then you can check if player has (or doesn't have) certain amount with the [`point` condition](./Building-Blocks/Conditions-List.md#point-point).
+They can be used as counter for specific number of quest done, as a reputation system in villages or even an NPC's attitude to player.